grande-zeno/decoder/README.md

 4,5,6
 ```

-The code to deciphering the message lies at the end of each pyramid.
+The code to deciphering the message lies at the end of each pyramid line.
 For this file, the program outputs ``` I love computers ```.